jhudsl/GDSCN_Book_Statistics_for_Genomics_Differential_Expression/docs/08-simplemodelfitting.md

 data(airway)
 ```

 You should also save the assay data from `airway`.
-Remember that this contains the gene counts.
+Remember that `assay()` extracts the gene counts.

 ```r